A great financial adviser has specialist knowledge of investments, savings and money management but also possess great people skills

 Financial advisers provide clients with specialist advice on how to manage their money.
-The role involves researching the marketplace and recommending the most appropriate products and services available, ensuring clients are aware of and understand products that best meet their needs and then securing a sale.
+The role involves researching the marketplace and recommending the most appropriate products and services available, ensuring that clients are aware of products that best meet their needs and then securing a sale.

 Advisers may specialise in particular products, depending on their clients, such as selling employee pension schemes to companies or offering mortgage, pension or investment advice to private clients.
 Others are generalists, offering advice to clients in all of these areas, as well as saving plans and insurance.